bnnyng/garden/content/literature-notes/@2022hoPeople.md

 > ***What are the main theories in the literature?
 Is there anything missing or problematic?***

-- The current work builds on [[Markov decision processes and dynamic programming|Markov decision process]] models of sequential-decision making by adding the **construal process**, “the process of adaptively selecting simplified task representations for planning.”
+- The current work builds on [[Markov decision processes|Markov decision process]] models of sequential-decision making by adding the **construal process**, “the process of adaptively selecting simplified task representations for planning.”

 >***What is the empirical evidence?
 Is there anything missing or problematic?***